beekbin/cv/README.md

 computer vision related projects

 ## Transformer
-[Transformers](./transformers.py) is a collections of functions to do image augmentation using OpenCV2.
+[Transformers](./transformers) is a collection of functions to do image augmentation using OpenCV2.